f4exb/sdrangel/Readme.md

   - Spectrum histogram clear
   - Trigger line display for all trigger modes
   - Coarse and fine trigger level sliders
-  - Minimalist recording
+  - Minimalist recording (no file choice)
-  - Minimalist file source (recording reader) compilable but untested
+  - File sample source plugin (recording reader)

 =====
 To Do